StemVibrations/Issues/README.md

 # Issues

-This repository is a public repository meant to place issues regarding all other StemVibrations repositories
+This repository is a public repository meant to place issues regarding all other StemVibrations repositories.